soham-shukla/soham-persweb/README.md

 3. Briefly describe the bug, what page it occurred on, and (if possible) what browser/device you are using.

 ## Author & Contact
-I'm **Soham Shukla**, a Computer Engineering student (Bioengineering minor) at the University of Illinois Urbana-Champaign.
-I love to design, solve, and learn—always cooking something up to help others and make the world just a little better off.
+I'm Soham, a Computer Engineering student at the University of Illinois Urbana-Champaign.

 **For Recruiters** I am actively looking for sophomore hardware, data analysis, and software engineering roles for Spring/ Summer 2027 and forward.
 If my portfolio aligns with your team's needs, I would love to connect!
 You can contact me directly through my website or on LinkedIn: